Taperoo

 AreaSearch assessment indicates Taperoo faces employment challenges relative to the majority of Australian markets

 Taperoo has a balanced workforce with diverse sector representation.
-The unemployment rate was 7.8% in September 2025, with an estimated employment growth of 4.7% over the past year.
+The unemployment rate was 7.9% as of September 2025, based on AreaSearch aggregation of statistical area data.
+Employment growth over the past year was estimated at 4.7%.

 Frequently Asked Questions - Employment